 They can also change the WebRTC IP Handling policy based on their needs.
 Users can also allow or prohibit the browser’s P3A (Privacy-preserving product analysis).
 Additionally, one can perform a safety check to keep the user safe.

-Here are the steps to configure the privacy settings on the Brave computer:
+Here are the steps to configure the privacy settings:

 - Click on the More menu and select the Settings option.

 - In the left panel, Switch to the Privacy and Security tab.